neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-witness.md

-# Interacting with a witness node
+# Interacting with a WebSocket client
 ### Prerequisites

 We assume  you have the `witness_node` already compliled (or downloaded from [the offical respository](https://github.com/bitshares/bitshares-2/releases/latest)).